keesiemeijer/wp-update/README.md

 Database backups are created before and after updating.
 They are saved in the root directory of your website.

-**Note** Test the database backups made by this script before you rely on this feature.
+**Note**: Test the database backups made by this script before you rely on this feature.

 Plugin and theme folder backups are made before updating plugins or themes.
 They are saved in the `wp-content` folder of your website as `themes-backup` and `plugins-backup`